 In my opinion, Oura wins the fashion contest with its discreet smart ring with a powerful set of sensors embedded.
 Whoop’s wearable fitness and sleep tracking wearable is the overall winner though for endurance athletes or anyone who prefers a wristband to a ring.
-Its online fitness audience is more likely to keep you motivated for longer by connecting you with kindred spirits and coaches.
+Its online fitness community is more likely to keep you motivated for longer by connecting you with kindred spirits and coaches.

 Ultimately, Whoop is best for athletes who seek motivation to stay active and thus might hesitate to for over a ton of cash in the name of optimizing their sleep and recovery patterns.
 Oura, on the other hand, is like the Ferrari of fitness trackers, beautifully engineered for more self-driven athletes who will invest whatever it takes to get an edge.

 Both brands offer wearables that can track your body’s movement and materially improve your sleep / performance.
 To make your final decision, the key questions to answer are:

 - Do you prefer to wear a metal ring or a knit-fabric wristband?
 This really just comes down to personal style and preference.

 - Is a $299 one-time fee preferable to paying $30/month?
 Whoop ends up being more expensive after just 10 months of payments, so if you’re fully committed to optimizing your performance over the long-run, then it could be economical to choose the higher priced Oura.

 - How do you typically stay motivated — checking in with friends and mentors, or measuring progress independently?
 If a little friendly competition and an occasional pep talk goes a long way, you may want to consider joining Whoop’s member-only community of fitness enthusiasts for a month or two.